TechnionTDK/jbs-text2json/README.md

                 packagesJsonObjectFlush();
                 break;

+Here we can see we added fields to our regular json Object and also to our Packages object json such ass URI and POSITION.
-more examples are in the already written parsers like "tanachParser" and "mishnaParser"
+More examples are in the already written parsers like "tanachParser" and "mishnaParser"

-      protected abstract String getUri();
+####      protected abstract String getUri();

-this function usualy returns a String containg the relevant uri for the parser
+This function usually returns a String contain the relevant uri for the text in hand.

-for example:
+For example:
      protected String getUri() {return "jbr:tanach-" + bookNum + "-" + perekNum + "-" + pasukNum;}

 ### writing the tests

-for this part we use JUnit,  we used intelliJ and found [this](https://www.jetbrains.com/help/idea/2017.1/configuring-testing-libraries.html) guide helful
+For this part we use JUnit, we used intelliJ and found [this](https://www.jetbrains.com/help/idea/2017.1/configuring-testing-libraries.html) guide helpful

-in your workspace the tests go under jbs-jext2json>src>test>java>text2json
+In your workspace the tests go under jbs-jext2json>src>test>java>text2json

 #### imports we used in the tests